Drawing the line means being able to say ‘No,’ because as women we have a choice.

-Dr. Martha Farrell was among 14 people killed in a terrorist attack on a guest house in Kabul, Afghanistan on May 13, 2015 where she had been leading a gender training workshop with the Aga Khan Foundation.
-She was many things to many people and she is dearly missed.
+On 13 May 2015, Dr. Martha Farrell passed away, one among the 14 people killed in a terrorist attack in Kabul, Afghanistan, while leading a gender training workshop with the Aga Khan Foundation.

 Participatory Lunch

 Participatory Lunch is an institutional event which Dr Martha Farrell introduced in PRIA more than 15 years ago.
 The Martha Farrell Foundation brings the principles and method of organising Participatory Lunches to help you host similar events in your organisation.
-Send us photographs of the Participatory Lunch you have held, write about your experience and share interesting recipes in the Your Martha Story section;of this website.
+Send us photographs of the Participatory Lunch you have held, write about your experience and share interesting recipes in the Your Martha Story section of this website.

 Read More